wboyer/flattener/README.md

 * add a clear cache that will remove the tmp directory
 * figure out where to store the variables like, port, cache dir path
 * boom!
+* rewrite all the log functions (maybe put in utils). its not using args or apply.

 Test Cases
 ------------